-Plan ahead, we are all busy but with planning, even the most busy of people can make changes for the better when it comes to nutrition.
+Plan ahead.
+We are all busy, but with planning, even the most busy of people can make changes for the better when it comes to nutrition.

 2. Minimize Processed Sugar in Your Diet

 Not only is sugar addictive, but it lacks nutritional benefits and is filled with empty calories.
-These empty calories are responsible for much of the obesity in America.
+These empty calories are responsible for much of the obesity in America. (source)

 Sugar is found on the labels of processed foods as sucrose, dextrose, maltose, white sugar, corn syrup, high fructose corn syrup and fructose.

-Instead of processed sugar try natural sweeteners such as honey, maple syrup, rapadura (unrefined cane sugar).
+Instead of processed sugar try natural sweeteners such as honey, maple syrup, rapadura (unrefined cane sugar), monk fruit sweetener, stevia…

-Illnesses associated with trans fats include autoimmune diseases, infertility, cancer and heart disease jut to name a few!
+Illnesses associated with trans fats include autoimmune diseases, infertility, cancer and heart disease jut to name a few! (source)